The curse of overparametrization in adversarial training: Precise analysis of robust generalization for random features regression: Related Work

 On the other hand, the works in \cite{javanmard2020precise} and \cite{donhauser2021interpolation} have studied the performance of high-dimensional \emph{linear} models and showed that the robust generalization error of adversarially-trained models becomes worse as the models become more overparametrized.
 In particular, \cite{donhauser2021interpolation} provably shows that avoiding interpolation (and using underparametrized models) improves the robust generalization error in both linear regression and classification--which leads to the first theoretical result on robust overfitting.
 There are a few reasons on why we might prefer to study non-linear models (such as the random features model) compared to linear models \cite{mei2019generalization}: First of all, for linear models, we know that the best (standard) generalization error is attained when the model is highly underparametrized.
-Second, the number of parameters in a linear model is tied to the covariates dimension $d$ and hence the effects of overparametrization can not be isolated from the effects of the ambient dimensions.
-Furthermore, linear models have arguably less in common with actual neural networks, which are highly nonlinear in the covariates, compared to e.g. the random features model.
+Second, the number of parameters in a linear model is tied to the covariates dimension $d$ and hence the effects of overparametrization cannot be isolated from the effects of the ambient dimensions.
+Third, a hypothesis put forward in~\cite{DBLP:journals/corr/GoodfellowSS14} is that the origins and ubiquity of adversarial examples is due to the (approximately) linear behavior of a model over large regions of the input space.
+Shallow linear models are not able to become constant near training points while also assigning different outputs to different training points.
+However, the setting of random features is significantly different since this class can express any function to an arbitrary degree of accuracy so long as it has enough number of random features~\cite{rahimi2008uniform}.

 In another recent work \cite{wu2021wider}, an extensive study on the robustness of wide neural networks with respect to norm-bounded perturbations is provided.
 By defining and analyzing a new metric, called perturbation stability, it is shown that while the (standard) generalization error is improved on wider models, the perturbation stability often worsens, leading to a potential decrease in the overall model robustness.
 These empirical findings are aligned with the messages of our paper.